Characters: Umineko When They Cry Other

 - King Incognito: Though Yasu was raised as a servant, he/she is in fact the true head of the family and was always intended to be so, having been granted the headship by Kinzo before he died.

-- Kissing Cousins: Assuming that s/he is Shannon, Kanon and Beatrice, Yasu is involved with as many as three of his/her cousins (who are also his/her niece/nephews).
+- Kissing Cousins: Given that s/he is Shannon, Kanon and Beatrice, Yasu is involved with as many as three of his/her cousins (who are also his/her niece/nephews).
 Though to be fair, Yasu had no idea s/he was related to Battler and George until about two years prior to when the story begins.

 - Leitmotif: Far (flat) and Toy box accompany Yasu troughout Episode 7's "flashback".